TankEngine-ish/space_exploration_full_stack_app/README.md

 We can have many models used by a single controller and a single model that is used in many different routes/controllers.
 We separate models because the data doesnt always match up with the collections, API endpoints and overall functionality that our API needs to support through our controllers and routes.

-Tools I've used: node/express, nodemon, cors, react, morgan logger middleware
+Tools I've used: node/express, nodemon, cors, react, morgan logger middleware, Jest, SuperTest library, Postman

 model and controller where do we draw the line?